Software Engineer Intern

 deploy-sourcegraph to an internal dogfood instance.

-I also developed tooling to automate the upgrades of our managed Sourcegraph instances offering - a previously a very manual process - greatly reducing the time it takes to conduct an upgrade, and reducing the possibilty of mistakes.
+I also developed tooling to automate the upgrades of our managed Sourcegraph instances offering.
+The tooling performs Terraform rewrites, configuration updates, and more - a previously a very manual process - greatly reducing the time it takes to conduct an upgrade, and minimising the possibility of mistakes.
+This tooling has enabled the team to operate increasing numbers of managed instances with minimal overhead.

 # About Sourcegraph

 Sourcegraph provides code search and intelligence on the web across massive collections of codebases.
-Their long-term vision is to make it so everyone, in every community, in every country, and in every industry — not just the ones working at the half-dozen dominant tech companies — can create products using the best technology.
 Sourcegraph is a fully distributed company with employees across the world.